usccolumbia/materialsatlas/docs/user-guide/elastic-moduli.md

 We developed two prediction models for elastic prediction using the known materials with elastic information in the MaterialsProject database.

-#### The composition based Bandgap prediction model
+#### The composition based Elastic Moduli prediction model

 Our composition model is trained using the Magpie descriptors from the Matminer package [^4] together with the Roost neural network model [^5].
 For this model, only the formula or composition is needed.

-#### The deep graph neural network model for Bandgap prediction
+#### The deep graph neural network model for Elastic Moduli prediction

-Our structure based bandgap prediction model is based on our latest work of DeeperGATGNN algorithm [^6], which is a scalable deep graph neural network model with the state-of-the-art performance for structure based materials property prediction.
+Our structure based Elastic Moduli prediction model is based on our latest work of DeeperGATGNN algorithm [^6], which is a scalable deep graph neural network model with the state-of-the-art performance for structure based materials property prediction.

 ### Performance and Limitations